lightning/bolts/bolt-taproot-gossip.md

 channels, the `channel_announcement` message is used to advertise the channel to the rest of the network.
-Nodes in the network use the content of this message to prove that the channel is sufficiently bound to the Lightning Network context and that it is owned by the nodes advertising the channel.
+Nodes in the network use the content of this message to prove that the channel is sufficiently bound to the Lightning Network context by being provided enough information to prove that the script is a 2-of-2 multi-sig and that it is owned by the nodes advertising the channel.
+This ownership proof is done by including signatures in the `channel_announcement` from both the node ID keys along with the bitcoin keys used in the P2WSH script.
 This proof and verification protocol is, however, not compatible with SegWit V1 (P2TR) outputs and so cannot be used to advertise the channels defined in the [Simple Taproot Channel][simple-taproot-chans] proposal.
 This document thus aims to define an updated gossip protocol that will allow nodes to both advertise and verify taproot channels.
 This part of the update affects the `announcement_signatures` and `channel_announcement` messages.

 The opportunity is also taken to rework the `node_announcement` and